wgdevworld/breakout_game/README.md

 ## Woonggyu Jin

-DO NO FORK THIS REPOSITORY, clone it directly to your computer.

-This project implements the game of Breakout with multiple levels.
+This project implements the game of Breakout.

 ### Timeline